How do I apply for a Fulbright Scholarship?

 What is the closing date for Referee Reports?

-- All Referees’ Reports MUST be submitted between 1 March and 1 August 2017 (11:59pm AEST).
-It is the applicant’s responsibility to see that Referee Reports are submitted to the appropriate address before the closing date.
+- All Referees’ Reports must be submitted application close date (July 15 2018).
+It is the applicant’s responsibility to see that Referee Reports are submitted before the closing date.

 - If only one, or no referee reports are submitted then your application will be considered ineligible and will be removed from assessment.